Shibe Park: Home runs

-Babe Ruth, who got his first hit as a Yankee at Shibe Park on April 14, 1920, hit a blast to deep left-center on September 9, 1921, that cleared the then-single bleacher stand, went across the street, and hit a tree over 500 ft away.
+Babe Ruth, who got his first hit as a Yankee at Shibe Park on April 14, 1920, hit a home run to deep left-center on September 9, 1921, that cleared the then-single bleacher stand, went across the street, and hit a tree over 500 ft away.
 On May 21, 1930, Ruth hit one to right field over the 12 ft wall that landed in Opal Street, the alley behind the second row of houses, again over 500 ft distant and said to be the longest ever home run hit at Shibe Park.
-The longest strike ever hit there is said to be Ted Williams's prodigious foul ball blast that cleared the high roof at the right field line, passed over 20th, over Opal, over Garnet, and came down on 19th Street.
+The longest strike ever hit there is said to be Ted Williams's ball blast that cleared the high roof at the right field line, passed over 20th, over Opal, over Garnet, and came down on 19th Street.

 On June 3, 1932, Lou Gehrig hit four homers in one game.
 He hit two to the left field bleachers, two over the right field wall, and had a shot at a fifth homer with a deep fly to center, but center fielder Al Simmons snared it on a running catch.
 A's slugger Jimmie Foxx was also known for tape-measure blasts, especially during 1932 when he hit 58 home runs and challenged Ruth's season record of 60.
 Foxx was the all-time home run hitter at Shibe Park, with 195 round-trippers between 1927 and 1945.

 On May 24, 1936, New York Yankees second baseman Tony Lazzeri hit two grand slams – one in the second off George Turbeville, one in the fifth off Herman Fink – and a solo shot in the seventh off Woody Upchurch, setting a single game RBI record of 11 (he also hit a 2-RBI triple).
 The Yanks prevailed, 25–2.
 Yankee sluggers set the record for home runs hit in a doubleheader when they visited Shibe Park on June 28, 1939.
 Tommy Henrich, Bill Dickey, George Selkirk and Frankie Crosetti hit one each and Joe Gordon, Babe Dahlgren and Joe DiMaggio all hit three.
 Total: 13 round-trippers.
 The Yanks won both ends, 23–2 and 10–0.

 On June 2, 1949, the Phillies hit five home runs in the 8th inning: Del Ennis, Willie Jones and Schoolboy Rowe each smacked one and Andy Seminick hit two off Cincinnati Reds pitchers Ken Raffensberger, Jess Dobernic and Kent Peterson in a 12–3 win.

 In later years, Dick Allen hit some booming drives over the roof of the double-decked bleachers, in the general direction of the 1921 Ruthian shot.
 He also cleared the big scoreboard in right-center field.
 Despite his hitting prowess, Allen was unpopular with the fans, and fellow long-ball hitter Willie Stargell of the Pittsburgh Pirates joked that the reason Allen was booed at home was that he hit his long drives clear out of the stadium: "When he hits a homer, there's no souvenir."